 It’s a story that Gerry used to tell on stage and that I got from him every night on stage, and whether or not it was true, I don’t know – because you never knew with Gerry! – but that’s exactly it.
 Apparently, they wanted to call themselves Gerry and the Mars Bars and the chocolate brand said no. The Pacemakers name came from running, like in the Olympics Games.

-Which of his songs did he love the most?
+Which one of his own songs did he like the most?

 I think that was Can’t You Hear The Song?
 That’s my favourite Gerry’s song: A because he co-wrote it, and B because it’s a wonderful tune.
-But I would imagine You’ll Never Walk Alone is got to be the song, for two reasons obviously: you’ve got the alliance with Liverpool and the Liverpool Football Club.
-And it’s great, I think it’s Rodgers and Hammerstein that wrote it, and Gerry wasn’t the first performing that, but he will forever be remembered for that.
+But I would imagine You’ll Never Walk Alone is got to be the song, for two reasons obviously: you’ve got the alliance with the city of Liverpool and the Liverpool Football Club.
+And it’s great, I think it’s Rodgers and Hammerstein who wrote it, and Gerry wasn’t the first to perform that, but he will forever be remembered for that.
 One can definitely say that Gerry made it his own, and I think everybody agrees with that.
-And that’s why it’s so important to keep this music going after all these years.
+And that’s why it’s so important to keep his music going after all these years.

 What was his relationship with Liverpool FC supporters?

 Well, as you can imagine, they love him when he goes to the actual ground above the ground and he says “You’ll never walk alone”!
 And, of course, there is a similar relationship with the Celtic Football Club in Scotland, that’s why when we play in Glasgow we go down really, really well, and there are always great crowds there.
 And that’s possibly because of his affinity with them and with You’ll Never Walk Alone, even though this is obviously always going to be the Liverpool song.